Efrén Herrera: Seattle Seahawks

-In 1978, he underwent appendectomy surgery following the 15th game of the season and came back the next week against the Kansas City Chiefs to make a 31-yard field goal and 2 out of 3 extra points.
+In 1978, Herrera underwent appendectomy surgery following the 15th game of the season and came back the next week against the Kansas City Chiefs to make a 31-yard field goal and two out of three extra points.

-In Seattle he became a fan favorite as part of a special teams unit that was known for its fake field goal plays, where he had to pass, catch, block and run.
-In 1979, he recorded a career high 100 points and was third in the league with an 82.6% field goal percentage.
+In Seattle, he became a fan favorite as part of a special teams unit that was known for its fake field goal plays, where he had to pass, catch, block and run.
+In 1979, Herrera recorded a career high 100 points and was third in the league with an 82.6% field goal percentage.
 The next year, he set club and career records for most field goals in a season (20) and in a game (4).

-In 1981, he made a career-long 54-yard field goal.
+In 1981, Herrera made a career-long 54-yard field goal.
 He was placed on the injured reserve list with a knee injury on November 16.
 He was waived in favor of rookie Norm Johnson on September 8, 1982.